Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems: GPDEs: A Generalized Class of Linear Models

-where $n_{BC}$ is the number of user-specified BCs.
+where $n_{BC}$ is the number of specified BCs.
 For reasons of well-posedness, as discussed in \Cref{sec:pde2pie}, we typically require $n_{BC}=n_{S}$.
-If fewer BCs are available, it is likely that the continuity constraint is too strong -- the user is advised to consider whether all the partial derivatives and boundary values are actually used in defining the PDE subsystem.
+If fewer BCs are available, it is likely that the continuity constraint is too strong.

 Now that we have parameterized a general set of BCs, we embed these BCs in what is typically referred to as the domain of the infinitesimal generator -- which combines the BCs and continuity constraints into a set of acceptable states.